 Prevention Services Include:

-- Celebrating Families – classroom and home-based parenting education for children and their families (meals included)
+- Strengthening Families – parenting education for children and their families (meals included)

-- Risky Business – helping kids and their parents understand how to improve decision making processing in high risk situations.
+- Risky Business – Sessions for youth to improve decision-making in high risk situations

 Specialty Care Groups Include:

 - Women’s Trauma Group – supports women who have experienced trauma

 - Young Peoples’ Group – helps with the day-to-day challenges of coping with life and substance use

 - Male Awareness Group – deals with lifestyle and substance issues unique to men